 Statistical Thinking for Forensic Practitioners

-Dr. Hal Stern introduces fundamental concepts from probability and statistics –– motivated by forensic issues –– followed by a detailed investigation of how they apply to assessing forensic evidence’s probative value.
-This Short Course will be held online in three sessions.
-Make sure to register for all three sessions because the content of later sessions builds on material from earlier sessions.
+Dr. Hal Stern introduces fundamental concepts from probability and statistics –– motivated by forensic issues –– followed by a detailed investigation of how they apply to assess forensic evidence’s probative value.
+This short course will be held online in three sessions.
+Each session builds upon the previous one(s) and recordings will be available in the event registrants are unable to attend one or more of the live sessions.
+Researchers, collaborators, and members of the broader forensics and statistics communities are encouraged to attend.
 Short course registrants who attend all sessions will receive a certificate of completion.

 - Definition and interpretation of probability

 - Conditional probability and independence of events